cartographer-project/cartographer/docs/source/configuration.rst

 double global_localization_min_score
   Threshold below which global localizations are not trusted.

+double loop_closure_translation_weight
+  Weight used in the optimization problem for the translational component of loop closure constraints.

-double lower_covariance_eigenvalue_bound
+double loop_closure_rotation_weight
-  Lower bound for covariance eigenvalues to limit the weight of matches.
+  Weight used in the optimization problem for the rotational component of loop closure constraints.

 bool log_matches
   If enabled, logs information of loop-closing constraints for debugging.